-A. In SA zone I, no person shall erect a structure or object or allow vegetation that would shade any higher than a theoretical 16 foot high solar fence at the edge of a building envelope on an adjacent lot during the solar use period, except as set forth in Sections 5.12.6, Inconsequential Shade, and 5.12.8, Variances.
-See example in Figure 5.12.5-A.
+A. In SA zone I, no person shall erect a structure or object or allow vegetation that would shade any higher than a theoretical 16-foot high solar fence on the building envelope of the adjoining property during the solar use period, except as set forth in Sections 5.12.6, Inconsequential Shade, and 5.12.8, Variances.
+See example in Figure 5.12.5-A below.